hcsaba1982/MS/foundation/4.3-policy-calico-part3/README.md

 $ curl -I www.google.com
 ```

 These commands should fail - pods are now restricted to only accessing other pods and nodes within the cluster.
-You may need to terminate the command with CTRL- and exit back to your node.
+You may need to terminate the command with CTRL+C and exit back to your node.

 ```
 $ exit